-For analog measurements, the lower left soft key is used to optimize the use of the meters.
+The lower left soft key is used to optimize the use of the meters.
 There are two meters used for a ratio measurement, and one of the two loses accuracy below about 8 mV.
 Therefore, it is necessary to restrict one of the two measured amplitudes to values above 8 mV.